Cristhian-Ninanya/Predict_income_exceeds_50K/README.md

 **Final Observations:**

-* Using Radom Forest give us more precision than decision tree, but there are some considerations
+* "Random Forest provides higher precision compared to Decision Tree, but there are some factors to consider."
-  * Dataset is unbalanced (look at Confusion Matrix).
+* "Random undersampling of the dataframe during training may influence the results."
-  * "Precision", "Recall", "f1-score" and "support" have better results for '<=50k' (because of unbalanced dataset)
+* "The dataframe contains '?' values in multiple features."

-* Comparing "Correlation" and "Randon Forest Feature importance" there are many similitude, except for feature "fnlwgt".It would be interesting to understand the relevance of this feature.
+* "When comparing the 'Correlation' and 'Random Forest Feature Importance' methods, there are many similarities, except for the feature 'fnlwgt' Further investigation is needed to understand the relevance of this feature."